 Your reputation is the world’s opinion of your character.
+Building a solid reputation is an essential part of presenting your character to the world.
 Your character determines how much others trust you.
 And the trust you inspire determines how many opportunities you will receive.

 Your good reputation will inspire others to action without you having control over what they do, so you will get things done without resorting to wielding authority.